A cashier's check is one of the most secure forms of payment you can receive, but figuring out where to actually cash it isn't always obvious.

 How cashing checks connects to your financial health

-Having reliable access to your own funds, be it through a bank account, a credit union, or a prepaid account, is a no-brainer foundation for managing your finances effectively.
+Having reliable access to your own funds is a no-brainer foundation for managing your finances effectively.
+Building a banking relationship also supports your credit score journey over time.

 If you're working on building credit alongside getting your banking basics in order, Kikoff is a credit-building platform that helps you add positive payment history to your credit profile with no hard credit check required to sign up.